-Speaking of rules, the issue of super licensing shakes the hours preceding the Brazilian Grand Prix.
-To obtain it, the Federation requires pilots to submit to a series of constraints and duties.
-Many drivers disagree but, from Vienna, Gerhard Berger, spokesman for the category, confirms that he will sign to be regularly at the start, adding that his colleagues will do the same:
+Speaking of rules, the issue of super licensing upsets the hours ahead of the Brazilian Grand Prix.
+To obtain it, the Federation requires drivers to comply with a series of constraints and duties.
+Many drivers disagree but Gerhard Berger, spokesperson for the category from Vienna, confirms that he will meet requirements to regularly start, adding that his colleagues will do the same:

-For the Austrian driver the controversy concerns above all the exploitation of advertising.
+For the Austrian driver, the controversy above all concerns the exploitation of advertising.
 The FIA, in practice, would like to decide without discussing it with the drivers.

 "We have agreed that no advertising can be accepted by the FIA without the prior agreement of the driver concerned".

-It starts in the dark.
-With great confidence, but without certainties.
+With a great confidence, but without certainties.
 As confirmed by Gerhard Berger and Jean Alesi, the protagonists of a crowded press conference in the city centre.

 For what reason?

 "It’s simple.
 We have an engine, supplied by Renault, to discover.
 Our technicians were forced to change the whole car, not only because of the renewed regulations.
 Chassis, aerodynamics, the very same concept of the single-seater, every detail is different.
 And in the first races we could take the toll.
 Williams just had to make a few adjustments, and it’s up ahead.
 But I hope to make a difference with the driving".